Kennebec Therapeutics

 About Kennebec Therapeutics

 Kennebec Therapeutics was founded in 1989 by Beth Labaugh, BS, LMT, a massage therapist specializing in orthopedic massage and integrative techniques, and over time has routinely included a number of other massage therapists and structural bodywork practitioners with a wide variety of approaches with the same goal of pain management for clients.
-Over the course of its lifetime, Kennebec Therapeutics has been located in Hallowell, Manchester, and most recently downtown Augusta, where it was located in the Olde Federal Building on Water St. for over 10 years.
+Over the course of its lifetime, Kennebec Therapeutics has been located in Hallowell, Manchester, and most recently downtown Augusta, where it was located in the Olde Federal Building on Water Street for over 10 years.
 In more than one location, the office has been proudly located on the Kennebec River.

-9 Green St. Ste 306
+9 Green St. Ste G17

 Augusta, ME 04330